aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/cvp_configlet.rst

 15. Check each Task in the 'Assignable Tasks' section, then click the **Create Change Control with 9 Tasks** button.

-    *\**See the 'CVP Change Control, Telemetry & Rollback' lab guide for more information on Change Controls*
+    *\**See the 'CVP Advanced Change Control' lab guide for more information on Change Controls*

 16. Select **Review and Approve** in the top right, then **Approve** in the bottom right to approve the Change Control.